 Each principle is a guideline that supports my body, mind, and feelings to function together in the moment.
 When I experience that, I experience myself in harmony.
 Body, mind, and feelings working together in unity become the foundation for being present.

-I hope you can join us for Dance Week and discover the supportive and nourishing practice of Breema – the Art of Being Present – first hand!
+I hope you can join us and discover the supportive and nourishing practice of Breema – the Art of Being Present – first hand!